rafalp/Misago/dev-docs/plugins/hooks/filter-user-data-hook.md

 This hook wraps the standard function that Misago uses to filter a Python `dict` containing the user data extracted from the OAuth 2 server's response.

+Standard user data filtering replaces an `email` with an empty string if its `None` and converts the `name` into a valid Misago username (eg. `Łukasz Kowalski` becomes `Lukasz_Kowalski`).
+It also appends a random string at the end of the name if its already taken by the other user (eg. `RickSanchez` becomes `RickSanchez_C137`).

+User data filtering is part of the [user data validation logic in the OAuth 2 client](./validate-user-data-hook.md).
+Filter doesn't validate the data

 ## Location